skip to content

 • In the presence of the testator, the witnesses should sign at the end of the will under the signature of the testator, using the same pen as the testator.

-• A testator who cannot write because of illiteracy or physical disability can place a mark (normally a cross) where she or he would normally sign and the witnesses must state that the mark was made by the testator, see Attestation clause.
+• A testator who cannot write because of illiteracy or physical disability can place a mark (usually a cross) where they would normally sign and the witnesses must state that the mark was made by the testator – see Attestation clause.

-• The will of a testator who does not understand the English language should be read to the testator in her or his language by one of the witnesses in the presence of the other witness and the witnesses must state in the that the testator understood and approved of it, see Attestation clause.
+• The will of a testator who does not understand the English language should be read to the testator in their language by one of the witnesses in the presence of the other witness and the witnesses must state in the attestation clause that the testator understood and approved of it – see Attestation clause.

 • Wills should not be executed in duplicate.
 There should only be one original, signed copy of the will.
 Photocopies may be made.
 It is a good idea to note on the photocopies where the original is kept.